 Nigeria is situated on the Gulf of Guinea surrounded by Benin, Cameroon, Chad and Niger.
-It is home to three major tribes: Hausa-Fulani, Igbo, and Yoruba.
+It is home to three major tribes: the Hausa-Fulani, Igbo, and Yoruba.
 With a population of over 211 million, Nigeria has the highest population of any country in Africa and its population ranks 7th in the world.

-Their unique landscape draws global attention, making the country a tourist destination for natural landmarks and wildlife reserves.
-In which you can observe the Northwestern African cheetah, West African lion, Dama gazelle, Western gorilla, and many other wildlife!
+Nigeria’s unique landscape draws attention globally.
+It has large wildlife reserves that are home to Northwestern African cheetah, West African lion, Dama gazelle, Western gorilla, and many other forms of wildlife!